Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Introduction

-In this work, we focus on the axial (gravito-electromagnetic) field perturbation of the EMP spacetime.
 The organization of this paper is as follows.
-In Sec.~\ref{sec:EMP}, we briefly review the derivation and properties of the EMP spacetime.
-In Sec.~\ref{sec:perturbation}, we study the linear perturbations of the EMP spacetime and derive the master equations of phantom scalar field perturbations and gravito-electromagnetic field perturbations.
-In Sec.~\ref{sec:instability}, we investigate the instability of EMP wormholes.
-In Sec.~\ref{sec:quasinormal}, we compute the quasinormal frequencies (QNFs) of Type I black holes using the matrix-valued direct integration method and the Prony method.
+In Sec.~\ref{sec:EMP}, we briefly review the derivation and key properties of the EMP spacetime.
+In Sec.~\ref{sec:perturbation}, we study the linear perturbations of the EMP spacetime and derive the master equations of gravito-electromagnetic field perturbations in the axial sector and phantom scalar field perturbations in the polar sector, where the latter is discussed within a simplified and decoupled framework.
+In Sec.~\ref{sec:instability}, we reveal instability of EMP wormholes by exhibiting the singular behavior in the gravito-electromagnetic effective potential and growth of the phantom scalar field perturbation.
+In Sec.~\ref{sec:numerical}, we compute the quasinormal frequencies (QNFs) of Type I black holes using the matrix-valued direct integration method and the Prony method, and we assess the observability of deviations between the gravitational QNMs of Type I black holes and Reissner--Nordstr{\"o}m (RN) black holes.
 Finally, the conclusion is made in Sec.~\ref{sec:conclusion}.